denislaliberte/sobriquet/readme.md

 ### version 1.1-planned
 #### planned
+- test bad csv file in persistance::get
+- generate reamde-rdoc from the reamde markdown
+- refactor to use abstraction for file operation
 - check if alias is overriding an other alias
 - search
 - check for duplicated alias/variables before adding